AliMurad1233/datascience-project/README.md

 ## Data Preprocessing

-- Label encoding and one-hot encoding techniques were applied to handle categorical variables such as gender, work type, smoking status, ever married, and residence type.
+- Before training the models, some preprocessing steps were performed on the dataset:

 - Numerical features were standardized using the StandardScaler from scikit-learn to ensure they have similar scales.
-- Missing values were not present in the given dataset, but appropriate techniques (e.g., imputation) could be applied if missing data were encountered.

-- Before training the models, some preprocessing steps were performed on the dataset:

-- **Handling Missing Values**: The dataset was checked for missing values.
-If any missing values were found, appropriate strategies were applied, such as imputation or removal of missing data, depending on the feature and the extent of missingness.
+- **Handling Missing Values**: The dataset was checked for missing values and appropriate strategies were applied, such as imputation or removal of missing data, depending on the feature and the extent of missingness.

 - **Encoding Categorical Variables**: Categorical variables, including `gender`, `ever_married`, `work_type`, `Residence_type`, and `smoking_status`, were encoded using one-hot encoding or label encoding to convert them into numerical representations suitable for machine learning models.